pelican-plugins/seo/Readme.md

 }
 ```

-Each element of the file path have his `ListItem`, even folder, so it's better to create a user friendly page for those (Pelican's default is the Apache "Index of" directory).
+Each element of the file path has his `ListItem`, even folders, so it's better to create a user friendly page for those (otherwise you'll get your server's default page).

 ##### Article schema